 Jalapeno Chicken Sliders are an ultimate lunch, dinner, or party treat!
 Easy and quick to make with leftover chicken.
-Cheesy, salty, spicy, delicious – excellent meal to celebrate Father’s Day!
+Cheesy, salty, spicy, delicious – great for potlucks and picnics!

 This post contains amazon affiliate links which means that if you purchase something after clicking one of those links, I will receive a small commission.

-A few weeks ago my dad celebrated his 60th birthday.
+A few years ago my dad celebrated his 60th birthday.
 There was a big party at a Russian restaurant with tons of food.
-For those who have never been to Russian restaurants – it’s a very unique event with more food than anyone could ever eat, with 5-6 courses, and with tables covered in dozens of plates and bowls.
+For those who have never been to Russian restaurants – it’s a very unique experience with more food than anyone could ever eat, usually 5-6 courses, and tables covered in dozens of stacked plates and bowls.

-There were different kinds of smoked fish, dozens of different pickles, Russian salads, fish, chicken, kebabs, stews, carpaccio, tuna tartar, duck.
+There were different kinds of smoked fish, dozens of different pickles, Russian salads (such as the most traditional Russian Potato Salad and Russian Beet Salad with Prunes and Pecans), fish, chicken, kebabs, stews, carpaccio, tuna tartar, duck.
 With more people drinking and dancing rather than eating I knew there would be a lot of leftovers, so I asked the kitchen stuff to get me a few containers of food to go before I left.

 At home I found out that there was a big box of duck confit legs.
-Ordinary I love duck but this particular version was a bit too salty for my taste to eat on their own.
+Ordinary I love duck (I even have my own recipe for Braised Duck Breasts with Apples and Onions) but this particular version was a bit too salty for my taste to eat on their own.
 So, I decided to make sliders with the duck meat.